If you haven’t updated your party packages lately, here’s a new birthday party idea to consider for your sports complex: Nerf Wars.

 - Blasters and Darts – The simplest option is to have kids can bring their own blasters and ammunition.
 If you go this route, make sure parents understand upfront that none will be supplied at the party.
 Alternatively, you can keep all or some blasters and ammo on hand.
 Darts are relatively inexpensive online and extra ones can keep games running more smoothly.
 Make sure to mark facility-owned darts to identify them and encourage parents and kids to mark theirs, too.

 - Safety Goggles or Glasses – Safety goggles or glasses for kids don’t cost much and can even be fun for kids to wear.
-I’d suggest keeping some at the facility and requiring their use, but either way, update your waiver regarding use of the protective gear so players and parents understand the additional risk if they choose not to wear them.
+I’d suggest keeping some at the facility and requiring their use.
+Either way, update your waiver regarding use of the protective gear so players and parents understand the additional risk if they choose not to wear them.
 (Related: Sports Facility Waivers)

 - Team Identification – Colored vests or arm bands are nice to make sure kids know who is on which team.

 - Cover and Obstacles – Some facilities use huge inflatable mazes designed specifically for dart gun play that can take up the entirety of a multi-court floor.
 However, I’d opt for some less complicated options, such as inflatable bunkers and netting popular for activities like paintball.
 The inflatable bunkers DNA uses are weighted down with water and cost as little as $20 each.

 If you’re not sure whether this concept could work for your facility, ask some families who have hosted birthday parties with you in the past, or who have kids in the 8-12 range.
 You could even host a free trial run for some of your Nerf-loving clients to see how it goes.